taboca/telasocial-labs/pages/drupal-tagvisor-slides/content.md

     make
     make install

 You may need to install with libpng so PHP works with GD.
 If this is your case, then install libpng-dev:

     apt-get install libpng-dev

+Since we are installing Drupal 7 we will need to make php with the (pdo extensions)[http://php.net/manual/en/ref.pdo-pgsql.php].
+This is an infra-estruture that will make the connection between PHP and Postgresql.

-    ./configure --with-apxs2=/usr/local/apache2/bin/apxs --with-pgsql --with-zlib --with-gd --enable-gd
+    ./configure --with-apxs2=/usr/local/apache2/bin/apxs --with-pgsql --with-zlib --with-gd --with-pdo-pgsql
     make
     make install